eclipse-archived/ceylon-lang.org/documentation/1.2/faq/language-design.md

 - an interface may satisfy an interface, or
 - a type parameter may satisfy any type.

-Ceylon uses `extends` to specify a supertype in one situation:
+Ceylon uses `extends` to specify a supertype in two
+situations:

-- a class may extend a class.
+- a class may extend a class,
+- a constructor may delegate to another constructor.

-Unlike in Java, the syntax of the `extends` and `satisfies` clauses are quite different.
-The `extends` clause specifies a single type, _with arguments to instantiate the type_.
-The `satisfies` clause always specifies an intersection of types, and never has arguments.
+Unlike in Java, the syntax of the `extends` clause is quite different to the syntax of the `satisfies` clause:

+- The `extends` clause specifies a single class or class constructor, _with arguments to instantiate the class_.
+- The `satisfies` clause, on the other hand, always specifies an intersection of types, and never has arguments.

 Now, in principle we could have used the keyword `implements` instead of `satisfies`.
 But is it natural to say that a type